zzzprojects/learn-orm/tutorials/ncalc/values.md

 To specify and evaluate date time, we need to enclose the string containing date-time between hashtags (`#`).

  - It is evaluated as a `DateTime`.
- - By default it uses the current Culture to evaluate.
+ - By default, it uses the current Culture to evaluate.

 ```csharp
 public static void Example3()